arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 If your breakout board features more than one of these connector, which many do, you can use the second one to daisychain *another* QWIIC module to add another interactive node to your project.

-The Arduino UNO R4 WiFi features two I2C busses, and the QWIIC connector is connected to the secondary one.
+The Arduino UNO R4 WiFi features two I2C buses, and the QWIIC connector is connected to the secondary one.
 What this means is that if you are using the [Wire](https://reference.arduino.cc/reference/en/language/functions/communication/wire/) library, you use the `Wire1` object rather than the `Wire` object, like this:

 ```arduino
 #include <Wire.h>